socadk/design-practice-repository/activities/DPR-UserInterfaceMocking.md

 ### Hints and Pitfalls to Avoid
-Take care not to loose yourself in details, so do not use a graphics program that lets you create a pixel-perfect design, but keep it rough, just like in the example above. <!-- ZIO4STX: pls check edit --> This saves time and allows you to focus on the task at hand: figuring out the coarse-grained layout and content of your screens.
+Take care not to loose yourself in details, so do not use a graphics program that lets you create a pixel-perfect design, but keep it rough, just like in the example above.
+This saves time and allows you to focus on the task at hand: figuring out the coarse-grained layout and content of your screens.
 As an additional benefit, this also clearly communicates to the other stakeholders that you are still far from a working application.

 ### Origins and Signs of Use